Please read this page fully before completing a request form.

 - Simplify paperwork for those submitting requests for equipment by offering simple choices.

 - Provide a "standard working computer" to a researcher or staff member.
-The alternative is to ask the researcher to spend time finding vendors and selecting equipment within a funding allowance.
+Thus the researcher does not spend time finding vendors and selecting equipment within a funding allowance.

 - Save money by selecting more modest equipment